 What are refrigerator water lines?
 How do I know if my refrigerator has a water line?

-Refrigerator water lines are usually found on the back of a refrigerator.
-If your refrigerator has a built-in water dispenser and/or automatic ice maker your refrigerator has water lines.
+Refrigerator water lines are usually found on the back of a fridge.

-Here are a few reasons why you may want to consider cleaning your water lines:
+Here are a few reasons why you may want to consider cleaning your fridge’s water lines:

 - If the water coming from your refrigerator water dispenser tastes like mildew